cyverse-de/cyverse-de.github.io/design/notifications.md

 This endpoint lists messages that have been stored in the database for a user.
 This endpoint will remain largely unchanged from its counterpart in version 1 of the API.
 But a few changes will be made.
 First the camelCased query parameter names will be replaced with kebab-cased names instead.
-Second, q new Boolean query parameter, `notification-order`, willbe added that will cause the endpoint to apply the `limit` parameter to the query in descending order, but return the messages in ascending order.
+Second, q new Boolean query parameter, `notification-order`, will be added that will cause the endpoint to apply the `limit` parameter to the query in descending order, but return the messages in ascending order.
 Setting this query parameter to `true` replaces the current `/last-ten-messages` endpoint with a more flexible and RESTful alternative.
 Third, another new Boolean parameter, `count-only`, will be added that instructs the endpoint to return just the message counts ratehr than the